car251290/budget/README.md

 I took that course to understand the basic in JavaScript and start my on Javascript Apps and was helpful for my work experence coding.

+# JavaScript
+ECMAScript Data Types and Values
+Algorithms within this specification manipulate values each of which has an associated type.
+The possible value types are exactly those defined in this clause.
+Types are further subclassified into ECMAScript language types and specification types.

 # The instalation to run the App

 npm is installed with Node.js